-This is up from 27 per cent of knowledge workers in 2019, the company said.
+The company said this is up from 27 percent of knowledge workers in 2019.

-Gartner defines a remote worker as an employee working away from their company, government, or customer site at least one full day a week (hybrid workers) or who works fully from home (fully remote workers).
+Gartner defines a remote worker as an employee working away from their company, government, or customer site at least once a week (hybrid workers) or working fully from home (fully remote workers).

 The report also estimates that remote workers will represent 32 per cent of all employees worldwide by the end of 2021, up from 17 per cent of employees in 2019.